As Gomer Pyle, Jim Nabors Was A Hayseed With A Heart Of Gold

 Gomer never took Sergeant Carter’s harshness to heart.
 In the moment, he would feel bad but always convinced himself that it was for his own good and that his superior was only looking out for him.
 Gomer had a strong, father like, respect for his Sergeant.

-One of the twists of the show was that, although Gomer was thought to be country bumpkin with a "twangy" southern accent and being somewhat incompetent, he had a deep, alluring, distinctive, magical baritone voice.
+One of the twists of the show was that, although Gomer speaks in a twangy backwoods accent appropriate to his country-bumpkin character, he has a smooth baritone singing voice.
 As it turned out, he was an accomplished vocalist in real life.
-At times, his talent was showcased on, Gomer Pyle, U.S.M.C.
+At times, his talent was showcased on, Gomer Pyle, USMC.

 Gomer Pyle came into our homes weekly to make us laugh with his naïve and lovable character.
 Nabors passed away on November 30, 2017 at the age of 87.